The Overstory

 In Part 1, we explore the role of academics and alum of the Forest School at the Yale School of the Environment (YSE) in the debate surrounding mass tree planting across the planet as a major climate change mitigation strategy.

 We as YSE Foresters often ground our land ethics in the woods of our backyards as well as those we have been fortunate to experience around the world.
 It is in these forests we find refuge, harvestable timber, food, recreation, wilderness, a complex and interconnecting ecosystem, opportunities for restoration, and the source of many of our scientific questions and endeavors.
 Increasingly, forests are examined for their potential to store carbon through forest restoration, especially as we face a changing climate.
-According to WRI, widespread deforestation in the tropics is responsible for around 8% of global greenhouse gas emissions yet could provide 23% of their proposed climate change mitigation strategy.
-Yale forest economics professor Mendelsohn and Sohngen (2019) estimate that since 1900, human driven conversion of forestland, such as clearance, agriculture, and other activities, is responsible for 92 GtCO2 of net emissions, while industrial emissions caused 1294 GtCO2.
+According to WRI, widespread deforestation in the tropics is responsible for around 8% of global greenhouse gas emissions yet could provide 23% of their proposed climate change (link is external) mitigation strategy.
+Yale forest economics professor Mendelsohn and Sohngen (link is external) (2019) estimate that since 1900, human driven conversion of forestland, such as clearance, agriculture, and other activities, is responsible for 92 GtCO2 of net emissions, while industrial emissions caused 1294 GtCO2.
 How do forests fit into both the fight against climate change, while also serving so many other purposes and are in fact affected by climate change themselves?

 Academic and policy-making forestry alum are eager and active in this space, leading a popular debate as to whether or not planting an abundance of trees - 1.2 trillion to be exact - is an effective method to mitigate climate change.
 The origin story of one trillion trees was born out of research led by Mark Bradford’s former post-doc Thomas Crowther and Yale data scientist Henry Glick, who mapped and estimated there are 3.04 trillion trees on earth (Crowther et al., 2015).
-The study published in Nature was the groundbreaking summation of contributions of data from all over the world and from numerous Yale Foresters, including Kris Covey, Marlyse Duguid, Peter Umunay, Mark Ashton, Peter Crane, and Mark Bradford.
+The study (link is external)published in Nature was the groundbreaking summation of contributions of data from all over the world and from numerous Yale Foresters, including Kris Covey, Marlyse Duguid, Peter Umunay, Mark Ashton, Peter Crane, and Mark Bradford.
 Initially thought of as a ridiculous endeavor, Crowther and company created the first map of its kind, giving a number to the world’s tree density with the intention to create a platform for further understanding of the biosphere.

-Since then, Crowther, an ecosystem ecologist, has established his own interdisciplinary lab at ETH Zürich, complete with community and ecosystem ecologists, remote sensing experts, Earth system modellers, programmers, physiologists, mathematicians, molecular biologists, physicists, and biochemists.
-The Crowther Lab, with its wide range of expertise, took the number of trees on earth to new heights - publishing ‘The Global Tree Restoration Potential’ in Science (Bastin et al., 2019).
+Since then, Crowther, an ecosystem ecologist, has established his own interdisciplinary lab (link is external)at ETH Zürich, complete with community and ecosystem ecologists, remote sensing experts, Earth system modellers, programmers, physiologists, mathematicians, molecular biologists, physicists, and biochemists.
+The Crowther Lab, with its wide range of expertise, took the number of trees on earth to new heights - publishing ‘The Global Tree Restoration Potential’ (link is external) in Science (Bastin et al., 2019).
 In this July 2019 study, the Crowther Lab identified 0.9 billion hectares of land area - such as parks, abandoned land, and woods, while excluding agricultural and urban areas - with the potential to grow 1.2 trillion trees, on top of the 3 trillion previously counted on the globe.
-In an interview with the Independent, Crowther claims tree restoration as a climate change mitigation strategy could outperform all other forms of mitigation.
+In an interview with the Independent, Crowther claims (link is external)tree restoration as a climate change mitigation strategy could outperform all other forms of mitigation.
 Crowther said: “There’s 400 gigatons [of carbon] now, in the 3 trillion trees, and if you were to scale that up by another trillion trees that’s in the order of hundreds of gigatons captured from the atmosphere – at least 10 years of anthropogenic emissions completely wiped out.”
 Crowther indeed believes that the power of trees as a mitigation strategy is sorely undervalued.

 Wondering if this seems all too simple?
 Too straightforward?
 Perhaps too good to be true for forest lovers?
-Forty-six scientists certainly thought so in their “Comment on: ‘The global tree restoration potential” (Veldman et. al, 2019) published in Science as a response to the Crowther Lab’s study (Bastin et al., 2019).
+Forty-six scientists certainly thought so in their “Comment on: ‘The global tree restoration potential” (link is external) (Veldman et. al, 2019) published in Science as a response to the Crowther Lab’s study (Bastin et al., 2019).
 Veldman et al. (2019) responded to Bastin et al. (2019) that the potential of one trillion trees is an overestimation.
 Veldman et al. (2019) argue that Bastin et al. (2019) overestimated three key areas of data: 1) overestimated soil organic carbon gains from increased tree cover, 2) modeled increased tree cover at high latitudes and elevations where new tree cover would reduce albedo and increase warming, and 3) included savannas, grasslands, and shrublands as areas for afforestation that have been maintained in their current states by fire and herbivores for millions of years.
 In all, Velman et al. (2019) claim that Bastin et al. overestimated the carbon intake of reforestation by a factor of 5.

 Carla Staver, Associate Professor in Yale’s Department of Ecology and Evolutionary Biology, is a vocal contributor of the response paper.
-She told Wired: “We’re not talking about small errors here.
+She told (link is external) Wired: “We’re not talking about small errors here.
 We’re talking about a huge difference in the total amount of carbon you could sequester.”
 Staver went on to clarify that the scientists who wrote the response are indeed supporters of reforestation as a climate mitigation strategy, however, she says: “It behooves us as scientists to be realistic about how much that’s going to get us.
 We have to make good faith estimates.”

 Mark Ashton, Senior Associate Dean of the Forest School at Yale School of the Environment, who was a contributor to Crowther’s first landmark tree-counting study, is another skeptic at Yale.
-In a Grist article, Ashton doubts efforts to plant trees as carbon sinks are feasible if not done with security of land tenure and under ecologically appropriate conditions, as there is more economic incentive to cut these trees than to leave them standing.
+In a Grist article (link is external), Ashton doubts efforts to plant trees as carbon sinks are feasible if not done with security of land tenure and under ecologically appropriate conditions, as there is more economic incentive to cut these trees than to leave them standing.
 He goes on to say: “When you plant a tree, you have to invest in its security for the future.
 So I think it’s a bit of a red herring.
 The most important thing to do in terms of climate is to try and reduce emissions.”
 Ashton considers more nuanced forestry, such as providing incentives on private land for growing Douglas fir on longer rotations in the Pacific Northwest for long lasting timber products that would lock carbon into new construction to be an industrial ecology strategy for mitigation.

 Michael Dove, Professor of Social Ecology at YSE and Professor of Anthropology at Yale’s Department of Anthropology, further illuminates the socio-political divide, citing the Crowther Lab’s overestimation of both land and tree potential is because of the focus on “biological versus social and political potential.”
 Regarding the identified land for potential restoration, Dove says: “Trees are absent from these lands in most cases because of local, often varying and contested, preferences for other land uses.
 The billion-acre and trillion-tree campaigns only ignore these local politics in late-developing parts of the world, and they divert attention from the politics behind the real culprits of climate change, the oil and gas industries in the developed countries.”